Jethro A. Hatch: Education and career

-He attended the common schools and graduated from Batavia Institute in Batavia, Illinois.
+Hatch attended the common schools and graduated from Batavia Institute in Batavia, Illinois.
 He was graduated from Rush Medical College, Chicago, Illinois, in February 1860 and commenced practice at Kentland, Indiana, in July 1860.
 He was the first physician to locate in Kentland, Indiana in 1861 and practiced until 1862, when he was commissioned Assistant Surgeon of the 36th Illinois Volunteer Infantry Regiment, afterward promoted to be Surgeon, and continued until the close of the war, and was mustered out on October 8, 1865.

-He served as a local health officer.
+Hatch served as a local health officer.
 He also served as secretary and later president of the pension examining board 1865–1907.
 He served as member of board of the hospital for the insane at Logansport, Indiana.
 He also served as a physician and surgeon for the Logansport division of the Pennsylvania Railroad for many years as well as for the Chicago and Cairo division of the New York Central Railroad from the time it was built until 1907.

 Politics

 Indiana State politics

-He served as member of the Indiana House of Representatives from 1872 to 1873.
+Hatch served as member of the Indiana House of Representatives from 1872 to 1873.

-National politics
+Congress

 Hatch was elected as a Republican to the Fifty-fourth Congress (March 4, 1895 – March 3, 1897), serving Indiana's 10th congressional district.
 He was not a candidate for renomination in 1896.

-He returned to Kentland, Indiana, and resumed the practice of medicine.
+Hatch returned to Kentland, Indiana, and resumed the practice of medicine.

 Death

-He moved to Victoria, Texas, in 1907 and engaged in the real estate business.

-He died in Victoria, Texas, on August 3, 1912.
+Hatch moved to Victoria, Texas, in 1907 and engaged in the real estate business.
+He died in Victoria on August 3, 1912, at the age of 75.